OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/02 Office Add-in using Angular/README.md

 # Office Add-ins: Build an Office Add-in using modern JavaScript tools and techniques - 300 Level

-In this demo, you will build an Office Add-in using Angular a popular JavaScript framework.
+In this demo, you will build an Office Add-in using Angular, a popular JavaScript framework.

-# Running the project
+## Running the project

 The finished solution is provided in this folder to simplify demonstrations.
 If you want to run the finished project, clone the repository, run **npm install**, then **npm run start** and follow the steps to [Sideload the Office Add-in](#sideload-the-office-add-in).

-# Build an Office Add-in using Angular

 ## Table of contents